wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 #### scopes

-An array containing the scopes that have been granted by the Authorization server.
-See [Tokens and Claims](/docs/api/resources/oidc#tokens-and-claims), in the documentation for Okta's OpenID Connect and OAuth 2.0 API, for descriptions of the claims that can be included.
+The set of scopes that have been granted.
+See [Tokens and Claims](/docs/api/resources/oidc#tokens-and-claims), in the documentation for Okta's OpenID Connect and OAuth 2.0 API, for descriptions of the scopes that can be included.

 ## Objects in Response You Send